kaplanz/cake/README.md

 Cake does not limit the amount of binaries that can be produced by a project.

 For example, to compile and run the executable `main`, the source file `src/main.{c,cpp}` should exist.
-This can be built and run as a target with `make main`, providing command line arguments through the `ARGS` environment variable.
+This can be built and run as a target with `make main`, providing command line arguments through the `ARGS` variable.

 ##### `src/lib/`